 miRNAs are expressed by plants and metazoans where they have been found to play a role in a wide variety of cellular processes including cellular proliferation, regulation of development, apoptosis, homeostasis and tumor formation.
 Humans encode over 700 different miRNAs, which tend to be expressed in a developmental or tissue-specific manner.
 It has been demonstrated that individual miRNAs are capable of directly down-regulating the expression of hundreds of different mRNAs, and over 30% of all mammalian mRNAs are thought to be regulated by miRNAs.

 In addition to the cells of multicellular organisms, we now know that many pathogenic viruses, in particular viruses belonging to the herpesvirus family, also express miRNAs in infected cells.
 These miRNAs are known to antagonize innate immune responses, regulate viral latency and modulate the growth and survival of infected cells.
-The Cullen laboratory focuses on understanding how viral miRNAs regulate viral replication and pathogenesis, using HSV-1 and EBV as model systems.
-We also are investigating how cellular miRNAs affect virus replication, using HIV-1 and EBV as model systems.
+The Cullen laboratory focuses on understanding how viral miRNAs regulate viral replication and pathogenesis, using EBV as a model system.